composable-logs/composable-logs/README.md

 For example, log events emitted from Composable Logs can be directed to a JSON-file, or sent to any log storage supporting OpenTelemetry (span) events.
 In either case, this means that one does not need a separate tracking service only for ML experiments.

+The below shows how a captured JSON log can be converted into a static website based on ML Flow.

 Composable Logs uses the **[Ray framework](https://www.ray.io/ray-core)** for parallel task execution.

 ### For more details: